taogen-docs/resources-of-learning/#cs-foundations.md

 Must Read

-- The Information: A History, a Theory, a Flood (2003) by James Gleick, Rob Shapiro
+- **The Information: A History, a Theory, a Flood** (2003) by James Gleick, Rob Shapiro [4.03, 16191]
-- Information Theory: A Tutorial Introduction (2015) by James V. Stone
+- Elements of Information Theory (2nd, 2006) by Thomas M. Cover and Joy A. Thomas [4.21, 305]
-- Elements of Information Theory (2nd, 2006) by Thomas M. Cover and Joy A. Thomas
+- Information Theory: A Tutorial Introduction (2015) by James V. Stone [4.07, 135]
 - Network Information Theory by (2012) by El Gamal, Abbas and Young-Han Kim

 Courses